r18n/r18n/README.md

 t[:methods] #=> "Methods"
 ```

-If you use `r18n-rails` plugin, you will have full compatibility for Rails I18n
+If you use `r18n-rails` plugin, you will have full compatibility with Rails I18n
 syntax.

 ### Filters

 You can add filters for some YAML type.
 For example, we add custom filter to
 return different translation depend on user gender (it’s actual for some languages).

 ```yaml
 log: